marcobiedermann/search-engine-optimization/readme.md

 * Freshness: new content is important.
 Updating pages or regulary posting is recommended

 ### Images
+* File name: use a short descriptive name
-* Alt tag (60 - 70 characters)
+* Alt tag: add an alt-tag this a description of the image (60 - 70 characters)
-* Use a CDN or a subdomain to allow parallal http-requests
+* Dimentions: add the `width=""` and `height=""` attributes to the image
+* [Responsive Images](http://www.w3.org/TR/html-picture-element/): serve the most optimized image corresponding to the window size
+* Size: keep the filesize as low as possible
+* [Optimization](https://imageoptim.com/): Optimize images by removing some meta information

 ### Links
 * add meaningful title